 - Significant ocular discharge

-Some eye emergencies occur more frequently than others.
-If you or someone you know is currently experiencing one of the following eye emergencies, please use these first aid strategies and then seek medical attention.
+If you or someone you know is currently experiencing one of the following eye emergencies, please use these first aid strategies and seek medical attention.

 The cornea is the thin, transparent layer that covers your iris and pupil.
 The cornea is extremely delicate, and even a slight scratch or light impact can cause severe damage and leave your eye vulnerable to infection.